Izumi Sakai: Professional career

 Her 1991 first single, "Good-bye My Loneliness," sold very well, but the following two singles faltered.
-The Good-bye My Loneliness promotion video depicts a youthful and energetic Sakai.
+The "Good-bye My Loneliness" promotion video depicts a youthful and energetic Sakai.
 A decade after her debut, she listed this song as one of her most memorable pieces, especially because she had to sing it over a hundred times to get the recording right.
-Her fourth single, "Nemurenai Yoru o Daite" (Hold me through the sleepless night) was extremely successful, leading to four television appearances.
+Her fourth single, "Nemurenai Yoru o Daite" was extremely successful, leading to four television appearances.

 On January 27, 1993, Izumi Sakai released her sixth single "Makenaide", which appealed to the Japanese public.
-Released at a time that is now seen as the beginning of Japan's post economic bubble era when the Nikkei 225 Index had shrunk in value by a third in only three years, "Makenaide" (Don't Give Up) became known as the theme song of the country's Lost Decade."
+Released at a time that is now seen as the beginning of Japan's post economic bubble era when the Nikkei 225 Index had shrunk in value by a third in only three years, "Makenaide" became known as the theme song of the country's Lost Decade."
 While Sakai commented on the television show Music Station that it would be a song to encourage men taking college and company employment examinations, many people credited this song with helping them cope through difficult issues such as bullying.
 What is notable about "Makenaide" is that Zard fans' favorite phrase, "Run through Until the End" was originally "Do Not Give Up until the End".
 "Makenaide" has been used as a theme song for the Nippon Television program 24-hour TV, an annual charity program hosted live by celebrities for a whole day.
 Sakai said that she was honored and looked forward to watching 24-hour TV.
 Overall, "Makenaide" sold nearly 2 million copies.

+Saki wrote the lyrics to the 1996 song "Dan Dan Kokoro Hikareteku", which was performed by Field of View to be the opening theme of Dragon Ball GT.
+Zard later released their own version on Today Is Another Day.

 Sakai produced 42 singles as well as 11 albums and 5 compilations in her lifetime.
-In addition to "Makenaide," she produced two other singles that sold over a million copies.
+In addition to "Makenaide", she produced two other singles that sold over a million copies.
 Six of her albums as well as her first three compilations also surpassed the one-million mark.
 Sakai's CD sales had been in decline since 2000, but her death triggered an increase in CD sales.